alexpolt/alexpolt.github.io/src/type-loophole.md

     luple_do( l, []( auto& value ) { std::cout << value << "\n"; }

   If you want to know more about how it works and its limitations then check out the code.
-  I provide full commented source code of both the type loophole and luple in the [GitHub repo][g].
-  **It works on all three major compilers.**
+  I provide full **commented** source code of both the type loophole and luple in the [GitHub repo][g]. **It works on all three major compilers.**

   You can see it in action online at [tio.run][e0], [Coliru][e1], [Ideone][e2], [Rextester][e3].

   I have not so far examined if that's in violation of the Standard.
 So, C++ Standard gurus are really welcome.
+The first to respond was [Simon Brand][sim] who pointed a to defect report [2118][].

+  If you're not comfortable with reading the source code then some nice guy (render787) on Reddit made a [detailed comment][red] that gives a good observation of how this loophole allows the struct data member type information to be acquired.

   Follow me on [Twitter][t] for updates about my new articles (mostly programming and computer graphics).